Visit Charleston, SC With Our Handy Travel Guide: Things to Do, Where to Stay, and Places to Eat in 2026

 Gullah Tours

 I would love to learn more about Gullah culture.
 Those sweetwater baskets and roses that are so popular with tourists originated from the Gullah people.
 The Gullah/Geechee Nation even has a Queen, who has spoken before the United Nations.
+This is a great way to explore American history in a meaningful way.

 Castle Pinckney

-I’m not sure if it’s even possible, but I would love to kayak out to this abandoned civil war fort to get a closer look (from the water).
+I’m not sure if it’s even possible, but I would love to kayak out to this abandoned Civil War fort to get a closer look (from the water).
 It was once a National Park but has changed hands so many times the people who currently own it might not even be aware.

 Children’s Museum of The Lowcountry